Skip to content

 College of Medicine, Pediatrics

 I was born in San Juan, Puerto Rico and came to the continental US as a young child.
 As far as I can remember, I wanted to be a physician.
 I completed my studies at Tulane University and Medical School and became board certified in Internal Medicine and in Pediatrics.
 Later, I pursued a fellowship in Pediatric Endocrinology at the University of South Florida and am also board certified in Pediatric Endocrinology.
-I have been at the University of Tennessee Health Science Center since July 2011.
+I have been at the UT Health Science Center since July 2011.
 I am fortunate to have a position that allows me to grow in my clinical work, to teach medical students, residents, fellows, nurses and other medical staff, to participate in clinical research and to work together with my colleagues to use all of these avenues to improve the care of our patients in Tennessee and the Mid-South.

-Andrea Franks, Pharm.D., BCPS
+Andrea Franks, PharmD, BCPS

-Associate Professor and Vice Chair for Education
+Associate Professor and Assistant Dean for Curricular Affairs

 Department of Clinical Pharmacy and Translational Science, College of Pharmacy; Department of Family Medicine, UT Graduate School of Medicine